May 22, 2024

 The relationship between yields and bond prices

 There’s an inverse relationship between bond yields and bond prices.
 When yields peak and eventually decline, fixed bond prices rise, and vice versa.
-This is because new bonds are issued with lower interest rates, making existing bonds with high rates more attractive.
+This is because new bonds are issued with lower interest rates, making existing bonds with higher rates more attractive.
 Therefore, the price of existing bonds rise as the higher interest they pay becomes more attractive.

 When yields reach their peak, investors should consider a few factors.